Locate32

-Locate32 is an open source file finder for Windows 98/ME/NT 4.0/2000/XP/Vista/7/10.
+Locate32 is a file finder for Microsoft Windows (98/NT 4.0 and later).
 It works by indexing the files on the user's hard drives, thus making searches faster.
 Removable or remote drives can also be indexed.

 Installation is not required.
 One unpacks the program files anywhere on the hard disk and runs the executable directly.
-The first step you have to take is index your files by creating the database.
-Once indexed, the file names can be searched rapidly.
-It can't search the insides of files but searches for titles rapidly and reliably.
+The user first needs to index their files by creating the database.
+Once indexed, the file names can be searched rapidly and reliably, although it can't search the insides of files.